Adobe Media Encoder Not Working: How to Reset It

 Adobe Media Encoder may not work under different circumstances and for several reasons.
 Sometimes, it may appear as AME not working with After Effects.
 Hence, check other likely causes below:

-- Malware or virus infections – They can corrupt the app or prevent communication between the app and the necessary files.
+• Malware or virus infections – Can corrupt the app or prevent communication between it and the necessary files.
 Do not hesitate to check out our recommended list for the best anti-malware software to troubleshoot this.

 Now, let’s explore the possible ways to troubleshoot the Adobe Media Encoder app if it’s not opening on your PC.